derejehinsermu/10x_scalable_datawarehouse_week-2/README.md

-# Project Title: Traffic Data Analysis Pipeline
+# Traffic Data Analysis Pipeline

 ## Overview
 This project is designed to ingest, transform, and visualize traffic data collected from UAVs using a robust ELT pipeline.